Finding Psychological and Educational Testing Instruments at Penn State Harrisburg Library

 · Encyclopedia of Psychological Assessment (2 volumes), edited by Rocio Fernadez-Ballesteros (Thousand Oaks, CA: Sage, 2003).
 Call number REF BF176.E53 2003.
 Discusses topics such as “Attachment,” “Identity Disorders,” and “Well-Being.”
 Articles typically give “a general conceptual and methodological overview, a section on relevant assessment devices, followed by links to related concepts and a list of references” [from back cover

-· Handbook of Psychology: Volume 10, Assessment Psychology, edited by John R. Graham and Jack A. Naglieri (New York: Wiley, 2003).
-Call number BF121.H1955 2003 v.10.
+· Handbook of Psychology: Volume 10, Assessment Psychology, edited by John R. Graham and Jack A. Naglieri (New York: Wiley, 2013).
+Call number BF121.H213 2013 v.10.
 This volume is divided into three parts.
-Part one covers general topics relating to assessment, such as ethics and testing; clinical judgment; computerization; and training.
-Part two deals with assessment in various settings, such as mental health, correctional, and corporate organizations.
-Part three concerns methods, such as measuring personality or neuropsychological functioning.
+Part one covers general topics relating to assessment, such as bias, computerization, and ethical issues.
+Part two deals with assessment in various settings, such as correctional institutions, geriatric settings, and schools.
+Part three concerns methodological issues, such as in intellectual functioning or psychopathology.
 Each article is 20-30 pages long, and a solid introduction to the topic.

 In addition, you can find many more resources at Harrisburg and other Penn State Libraries by searching the CAT (the library's book catalog).

 Penn State University Libraries (including Harrisburg) have numerous books that can coach you in designing instruments.

 If you’ve never worked with tests and you want an easy-to-read introduction, try Neil Salkind’s Tests and Measurements for People Who Think They Hate Tests and Measurements (Sage, 2005.
 Call number LB3051.S243 2006).